 Simple answer, Yes, bed bug bomb kills all bed bugs and eggs that get into contact with the chemical being sprayed.
 But any beg bug, baby bed bugs, or eggs that are not reached by the chemical won’t be killed.

 The Killing power of any bed bug bomb is determined by the concentration in each can, penetration action, and the area being served.
 Most bed bug bombs can reach bed bug hideouts within your room, especially if there is continuous air circulation.
-So, let’s get into details.
+So, let’s get into the details.

 Do Bed Bug Bombs Work?
 Foggers – Do They Work?